-Nether Stowey Parish Council Office
+Nether Stowey Parish Council Office hours:

 About Nether Stowey

-The village has excellent facilities, including three Pubs, a Post Office and Tea Room, two general stores, a butcher’s shop, hairdressers, a Library, a Primary School, Village Hall and a Health Centre.
-The Playing Fields offer an increasing range of facilities, including a MUGA and a toddlers’ play area and a project to build a new village/community centre hopefully starting in 2023.
+The village has excellent facilities, including two Pubs, a Post Office and shop, a general store, a butcher’s shop, hairdressers, a Library, a Primary School, two community facilities and a Health Centre.
+The Playing Field offers an increasing range of facilities, including a MUGA and a toddlers’ play area and a project to build a new village/community centre hopefully starting in 2023.
 There are numerous local organisations and activities.

 Castle Street, Lime Street and St Mary Street, form the centre of the village and are part of a conservation area.
 At the centre of the village lies the Clock Tower on The Cross.
 A War Memorial, funded by public subscription, was dedicated in October 2012.